 Skip to content

-VirtualBox 7.1.6 – Open Source Virtualization at Its Best
+VirtualBox 7.1.8 Final – Open Source Virtualization at Its Best

 VirtualBox is a powerful tool for creating virtual environments.
 It’s perfect for both enterprise and home use.
 This professional-quality virtualization solution is open source and free, making it the ideal choice for anyone looking to run multiple operating systems on a single machine.
 Currently, VirtualBox supports Windows, Linux, macOS, and Solaris as host systems.
 It can run a wide variety of guest operating systems, including but not limited to, various versions of Windows, Linux, Solaris, and even DOS/Windows 3.x.